Running PersephoneShell

 mono psh.exe -s <CONNECTION_STRING_NAME>

 A sample script psh is included into the package.
-When using PersephoneShell on linux systems, the command 'mono psh.exe', needed to start the application, can be placed into the script.
+When using PersephoneShell on linux systems, the command 'mono psh.exe', needed to start the application, and the connection name can be placed into the script.
 In this case, we can use the same syntax when launching PersephoneShell under Windows or linux:

 Note